Try these tips before you give up on your pan.

 Now that you know how to prevent and repair different types of damage, you can more easily avoid your pan’s premature demise.

 One more thing we recommend is investing in a great pan to begin with.
-Made In Non Stick Cookware boasts a sturdy 5-ply Stainless Clad construction underneath several layers of professional-grade PTFE, giving you a durable, high-performance pan.
+Made In Non Stick Cookware boasts a sturdy 5-ply Stainless Clad construction underneath several layers of professional-grade coating, giving you a durable, high-performance pan.
 Here’s to many happy years of stir fries, omelets, and breakfast tostadas.